furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/build-artifacts-by-examples.rst

 Furiosa-LLM builds models in bfloat16 format by default.
 However, if you want to build a model in float16 or float32 format, you must explicitly request casting to bfloat16 using the ``--auto-bfloat16-cast`` flag; otherwise, an error will occur.
-The example in :ref:`TrustRemoteCode` uses ``--auto-bfloat16-cast`` option because the EXAONE model is in float16 format.
+The example in :ref:`TrustRemoteCode` uses ``--auto-bfloat16-cast`` option because the EXAONE model uses float16 as dtype.

 .. _ChunkedPrefill: